Model Reduction of a Flexible Nonsmooth Oscillator Recovers its Entire Bifurcation Structure: Introduction

+While perhaps not capable of the maximum theoretical reduction possible with these nonlinear methods, POD with energy closure \cite{Bhattacharyya_2022,Bhattacharyya_2020} is conceptually familiar and computationally simpler.
+It combines the construction of empirical bases using well-understood covariance statistics with a physics-informed subspace selection criterion, while not requiring detailed knowledge of the governing system's nonlinear phase space structure.
+The incorporation of energy closure crucially links the model's fidelity to the system's underlying physics---an element absent in purely statistical methods---and, as demonstrated here, enables the construction of highly accurate reduced-order models.

-The remainder of the paper is structured as follows: we first model the kicked-oscillator, followed by a discussion of its steady-state dynamics and bifurcation structure.
+The remainder of the paper is structured as follows: we first develop a model for a flexible kicked-oscillator, followed by a discussion of its steady-state dynamics and bifurcation structure.
 We then carry out the model reduction procedure using POD with energy closure dimension estimation.
 We conclude by simulating the reduced order model and comparing its behavior to the original system.